jfcross4/advanced_stats/bayes_lab.md

 05 Bayes Lab (using binomial random variables)
 -------------------------------------

-As you may (possibly) recall, it's possible to take Bayes theorem (which helps us find condition probabilities):
+As you now know, it's possible to take Bayes theorem (which helps us find condition probabilities):

 $$ P(A|B) =
 \frac{P(A)\cdot P(B|A)}{P(A)\cdot P(B|A) + P(\bar{A})\cdot P(B|\bar{A})} $$